 Once you begin weight training, these hormones help you with protein synthesis and muscle build-up.
 They enable you to create bigger and stronger muscle fibers.

-So, all in all, if you have your workout, nutrition, and hormones in sync, you have the perfect recipe for a fast and healthy gain of muscle mass.
+So if you have your workout, nutrition, and hormones in sync, you have the perfect recipe for a fast and healthy gain of muscle mass.
 You’ll be seeing results very soon.

 How fast can you cause muscle hypertrophy?